Can You Substitute Fish Sauce for Dashi? These 3 are better

 If you’re looking for dashi alternatives, check out my post over here

-Dashi is best known for that umami taste, which is a combination of salty, savory, and delicious flavor that lingers on the tongue.
+Dashi is best known for its umami taste, a combination of salty, savory, and delicious flavor that lingers on the tongue.

 If the dashi contains bonito flakes or other seafood, it can take on a slightly fishy taste, but it’s much lighter than fish sauce.